Adult Social Care Market Position Statement

 The report and recommendations produced by the Committee were agreed by Cabinet in May 2022.
 The full report can be found on the Performance Review and Audit Select Committee document.

-We propose to implement the recommendations from the review and to grow the range of options that are available to people with a particular emphasis on growing the range of community-based opportunities.
+We propose to implement the recommendations from the review and to grow the range of options for community-based opportunities.

 Transition into adulthood